Elementary Education English Teacher

 Candidates who do not meet the language proficiency levels above can take the language placement exams to demonstrate their level of proficiency.
 Competitive applicants typically attain a score of 50 on the Spanish College Level Examination Program CLEP exam or a score of Novice‐High on the American Council on the Teaching of Foreign Languages (ACTFL OPI).

-Coordination and work with school administrators, community contacts and ministry officials (including writing letters to request support and authorization for activities) will most likely be done in Spanish.
-MEP and counterpart teachers expect Volunteers to speak English at all times when in the classroom setting to support with their language acquisition process.
+The Ministry of Public Education and counterpart teachers expect Volunteers to always speak English when in the classroom setting to support their language acquisition process.
+However, coordination and work with school administrators, community contacts and ministry officials (including writing letters to request support and authorization for activities) will most likely be done in Spanish.

-After the initial six months in the Volunteer’s community of assignment, they are eligible to live independently if they receive approval by Peace Corps staff and can identify a living situation in the community that meets Peace Corps’ housing criteria.
+After the initial six months in the Volunteer’s community of service, Volunteers are eligible to live independently if they can identify a living situation in the community that meets Peace Corps’ housing criteria and is approved by program staff.
 Some communities do not have a live-alone option and Volunteers must be open to the possibility of living with a host family during their entire service.
-Peace Corps staff arrange housing with respected host families in the communities where Volunteers live.
-Homes are thoroughly inspected prior to approval.
-Most host family homes have indoor bathrooms and showers, but do not have hot water.

-English Teaching Volunteers will be working in rural, semi-urban and urban communities with limited resources, and local populations may have limited formal education.
-Some communities can be physically challenging, e.g. mountainous terrain, rocky unpaved roads, extensive mud in the rainy season and some communities have high levels of heat/humidity.
-Most Volunteer communities are accessible to the capital within two to ten hours by public transportation.
-Most communities are also within 1-3 hours of a large city.
-Volunteers can be expected to live within a 5km radius of the school.
-This will most likely require a combination of walking or biking and use of public transport.
+English Education Volunteers will be working in rural, semi-urban and urban communities with local resources.
+Some communities can be physically challenging (e.g. mountainous terrain, rocky unpaved roads, and extensive mud in the rainy season) and some have high levels of heat/humidity.
+Most communities are accessible to the capital within two to eight hours by public transportation and Volunteers can expect to live within a 5 km (3 mile) radius of the school.
+This will most likely require either walking, biking or the use of public transportation.

 Communications & Telephone

-Land line phone services cover the majority of the country and most Volunteers have access to a phone in their community of service or host family home.
-However, internet service is not available in all communities, and cellular phone service may be limited.
-Volunteers are required to have a local phone number.
+Trainees and Volunteers are required to have a local phone number and access to messaging applications.
 Peace Corps does not purchase cell phones for Volunteers and encourages them to bring one.
-Some Volunteers purchase a local number and use "unlocked" cell phones brought from the U.S., while some Volunteers chose to purchase cell phones in Costa Rica.
+Some Volunteers purchase a local number and use "unlocked" cell phones brought from the U.S., while others purchase cell phones in Costa Rica.
+Internet service is not always available, and cellular phone service may be limited.

 Learn more about the Volunteer experience in Costa Rica: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.